-- Documents that are electronically filed and require original signatures or require verification under F.R.B.P.
+- (B) dDocuments that are electronically filed and require original signatures or require verification under F.R.B.P.
 1008 or contain an unsworn declaration under 28 U.S.C. § 1746, must be maintained in paper form by the filing user for 7 years as set forth in the Administrative Procedures adopted by this District. - (4) Same as a Written Paper.
 A paper filed electronically is a written paper for purposes of these rules, the Federal Rules of Bankruptcy Procedure, and Section 107 of the Code. - (b) Filing Proofs of Claim.
 Notwithstanding the requirements of L.B.R.
 5005-1(a), pursuant to Miscellaneous Order 5:14-mp-00003, claims may be filed, amended, or withdrawn through the court's Electronic Proof of Claim (ePOC) system without the need to register or login as a user in the court's ECF system (CM/ECF).
 Any claim filed, amended, or withdrawn electronically through the ePOC system will constitute the filer's approved signature and have the same force and effect as if the authorized individual signed a paper copy of the proof of claim form, amendment, or withdrawal. - (c) Temporary Paper Filing.
 An attorney who is not a registered CM/ECF filer may file initial papers in person, by facsimile, or by email after seeking permission from the court as set forth in Miscellaneous Order 5:05-mp-50007.
 Before any additional papers are filed, the attorney must apply for and obtain a CM/ECF login and password.
 Registration may be completed through the court's website: www.pamb.uscourts.gov using "Electronic Filing Registration" under the Court Info tab. - (d) CM/ECF Filing Systems Failure.
 A registered CM/ECF filer may file papers in person, by facsimile, or by email for up to seventy-two (72) hours when electronic filing is not possible due to a failure in the CM/ECF filer's systems, including, without limitation, hardware, software, or internet connection.
 Any filing made by means other than CM/ECF must be accompanied by an affidavit stating why the document was not filed electronically.

 COMMENTS: L.B.R.
-5005-1 was amended effective December 1, 2018, to conform to new F.R.B.P.
-5005.
+5005-1 was amended effective December 1, 20178, to conform to new F.R.B.P.
+5005.to formally adopt the electronic filing requirements set forth in the Administrative Procedures adopted by this District.
 Reasonable exceptions are recognized and paper filing is still allowed for good cause.
 Compelling pro se litigants to file electronically is unrealistic and may impede their access to the court.
 Therefore, filings by an individual not represented by an attorney are treated separately.
 Rather than mandate electronic filing, pro se litigants can only be required to file electronically by court order, or as otherwise provided for in the Administrative Procedures adopted by this District.
+L.B.R.
+5005-1 tracks proposed changes to F.R.B.P.
+5005(a)(2) which are designed to make the rule consistent with the proposed amendment to Federal Rule of Civil Procedure 5(d)(3).